MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/index.md

 You’ll need the following to use [!include[pn-dyn-365-remote-assist](../../includes/pn-dyn-365-remote-assist.md)] for mobile:

 - An [!include[tn-android](../../includes/tn-android.md)] or iOS device.
-Dynamics 365 Remote Assist for mobile supports both AR and non-AR devicies.
+Dynamics 365 Remote Assist for mobile supports both AR and non-AR devices.
 With non-AR devices, you can use 2D annotations:
   - [View the full list of AR-supported Android devices](https://developers.google.com/ar/discover/supported-devices)

   - [Learn more about augmented reality on iOS](https://www.apple.com/ios/augmented-reality/)